the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add the `tribe_get_venue_object_after` and `tribe_get_organizer_object_after` filters.
 [TEC-4379]
 * Tweak - Clean up the Event Website block to make it more intuitive for users.
 [TEC-4352]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]
+* Fix - Translation of Event Occurrences URL when using WPML and the Custom Tables V1 implementation.
+[TBD]

 = [6.0.3] 2022-10-31 =